puigfp/observer/README.md

 (the fetcher and processor must have been running for at least 1 minute before the display is able to display the full metrics information)

+Metrics are computed:

+  - each 5 seconds for the last 2 minutes window

+  - each 10 seconds for the last 10 minutes window

+  - each minute for the last hour window

+Alerts are computed every 5 seconds.

 ## Running the tests

 ```bash